B.C. Office of the

 Examining B.C.’s Office of the Police Complaint Commissioner,

-as well as its supporters in B.C.’s political and legal
+as well as its supporters in B.C.’s

 establishment, poverty pimp industry and media